RocketMan/zookeeper/docs/Albums.md

   * track

 **TIP:** It is often useful to access the name of the music label associated with an album.
-Zookeeper denormalizes the label name and makes it availble as metadata in the album's label relationship.
+Zookeeper Online denormalizes the label name and makes it availble as metadata in the album's label relationship.
 In this way, it is not necessary to request separately the label information just to obtain the name.